 The well!
 It was a deep, dark well where right from a tender age, she was subjected to various degrees and types of gender discrimination; where the guardians of culture made every effort to program her mind and make her believe that "silent suffering is a matter of pride" and that being a women, it is her duty to protect the honour of her people even at the cost of her own honour and chastity!
 She was programmed to have no self-esteem, to believe that existence of men is a favors on her and that she is unwanted and worthless.

-Many young girls in the well gave in.
+Many young girls in that "well" gave in.
 Some agreed to suffer silently, but without having any conviction in what they were being made to believe.
 And then, there was she, the difficult one.
 The rebel!

-The one who knew that she deserved much better a life and she had realized the fact that the purpose of her life is much more deep and meaningful than "silently suffering" for the sake of "hollow honour."
+The one who knew that she deserved much better a life.
+She had realized the fact that the purpose of her life is much more deeper and meaningful than "silently suffering" for the sake of "hollow honour."

 The rebel chooses to not let her life be a victim of fate and chances.
-She decides that when all are trying to pull her deeper and deeper in that well, she has to make efforts to move up.
-But the climbing up isn’t easy.
-As soon as she starts making attempts for her liberation, all the hands in the well unite to pull her down.
-Yet with her determination and inner strength, she somehow manages to rise above the level of the guardians there.
-But people were still making attempts to pull her down by firmly holding her legs, so that she doesn't leave the well and fly!
+She decided that when all were trying to pull her deeper and deeper in that "well", she has to make efforts to move up.
+But the climbing up wasn't easy.
+Each time she made efforts to liberate herself, all the hands in the "well" ensure that they unite to pull her down.
+Yet with her determination and inner strength, she somehow managed to rise above the level of the guardians there.
+But people were still making attempts to pull her down by firmly holding her legs, so that she doesn't leave the "well" in order to "fly"!

-Years of social battle had left her with little strength remaining, all that she now needed was a "little" external pull from the outside of the well.
+Years of social battle had left her with little strength remaining yet she had somehow reached the brink of the "well" with the guardians still holding some part of her, with the hope that they'll be able to pull her back.
+All that she now needed was a "little" external pull from the outside of the well.
 Just a "slight, little pull."

-The well was not located in isolation.
+The "well" was not located in isolation.
 It was placed well in the center of the society.
-Millions of people used to walk past that well daily, hardly any of them was unaware of the plight of women in that well, many even saw this young lady struggling at the brink of the well to break free from it, but no one bothered to help, because many of them were themselves convicted that it was the right place for women.
+Millions of people walk past it daily and hardly any of them was unaware of the plight of women in that "well".
+Many even saw this young lady struggling at the brink of the "well" to break free from it, but no one bothered to help, because many of them were themselves convicted that it was the right place for women.
 Some did pity her, but lacked the courage to express their opinions and rescue her.